 St. Louis Cathedral celebrates the Mass of the Risen Christ with services at 9 a.m., 11 a.m. and 12:30 p.m.
 If you can’t make it for mass, the beautiful and historic church opens up to the public afterward.

 Easter is celebrated in restaurants across the city with special brunch menus.
 Menus vary from Creole themed to more traditional Easter dining experiences.
-Our sister site, NewOrleansRestaurants.com, has a list of Easter brunch dining highlights to check out.
+Check out NewOrleansRestaurants.com for a list of Easter brunch dining options.

 Easter Egg Hunt

-At 9 a.m. on Saturday, April 12, the Carousel Gardens at City Park opens for the annual egg hunt.
+Each year the Carousel Gardens at City Park opens for the annual egg hunt.
 It’s fun that kids eight and under will love and won’t forget about for a long time.
 The park staff hides more than 15,000 Easter eggs, including golden eggs with special prizes hidden inside.
 The fun starts at 10 a.m. with the little ones scavenging the garden for their share of Easter eggs.
 Bring the toddlers, because there will be a special area set up just for them.
+This event generally takes place on the Saturday prior to Easter but check with City Park to confirm!

 Historic French Quarter Parade